 - Replace a balance staff using a watchmakers lathe.

 - Make a judgment call to refer the repair if what is needed is beyond their skills.

-This last point is very important.
-Anyone who repairs watches knows that there are many different types of watches, and very few can claim to be able to fix everything.
-But a modest craftsman will know one’s limitations and will be able to refer any repair job to someone who specializes in that particular repair, or simply turn down the repair job.
+This last point is critical.
+There are many different types of watches, and very few can claim to fix everything.
+But a modest artisan will know one’s limitations and be able to refer any repair job to someone who specializes in that particular repair or turn down the repair job.

 The following list would apply to someone who is able to provide services beyond basic cleaning and oiling of watches:

-- Possess the ability to make very fine adjustments to a watch to obtain peak performance.
+- Possess the ability to make fine adjustments to a watch to obtain peak performance.

-- Manufacture parts needed including balance staffs, flat springs flat parts such as set bridges.
+- Manufacture parts needed, including balance staffs, flat springs, and flat elements such as set bridges.

 - Repair broken pivots.

 - Replace jewels and make new jewels settings.

 - Make positional adjustments to match (as close as possible) original factory specifications.